vggitlab/esxi-Deploy_Ansible-Docker-PXE/README.md

 # Installation of VMware ESXi using Ansible, Docker and PXE

-Repository:
+This repository:
 - builds PXE deployment server with help of Ansible and Docker containers (ISC DHCP, TFTP and HTTP servers).
-- can be used for automated installation of VMware ESXi host(s) in Boot mode BIOS or UEFI.
+- is used for automated installation of VMware ESXi host boot mode - BIOS or UEFI.
-- can be used for automated custom installation of VMware ESXi host(s) using kickstart file.
+- is used for custom installation of VMware ESXi host using kickstart file.
 - has been tested on:
    * Ubuntu 20.04.3 LTS
    * Python 3.8.10